-Memorial Day is a very important time to show solemn respect to all those Americans who have died in wars, across the globe and in our own fields and forests.
+Memorial Day is a very important time to show solemn respect to all those Americans who died in wars, across the globe and in our own fields and forests.
 Pay special honor to their families who sacrificed so much – so we may live in freedom.
 Because of these heroes, we enjoy the blessings of liberty, protected from ruthless tyrants who still roam the earth, desperately seeking to enslave humanity.

-A letter from a president who cared deeply about our soldiers.
+A letter from a president who cared deeply for our soldiers.

 Executive Mansion, Washington, 21 November, 1864

 DEAR MADAM: I have been shown in the files of the War Department a statement of the Adjutant-General of Massachusetts that you are the mother of five sons who have died gloriously on the field of battle.
 I feel how weak and fruitless must be any words of mine which should attempt to beguile you from the grief of a loss so overwhelming.
 But I cannot refrain from tendering to you the consolation that may be found in the thanks of the Republic they died to save.
 I pray that our Heavenly Father may assuage the anguish of your bereavement, and leave you only the cherished memory of the loved and lost, and the solemn pride that must be yours to have laid so costly a sacrifice upon the altar of freedom.